Last updated: May 4, 2026

 Reality checks

-- The senior exemption is not statewide in practice: the state authorizes it, but your county or city must adopt it first.
+- The senior exemption is not statewide in practice: the state allows it, but your county or city must adopt it first.

-- School taxes are the big surprise: the extra senior exemptions usually do not apply to school district millage under the state guide.
+- School taxes are the big surprise: the extra senior exemptions usually do not apply to school district millage.

-- Deferral is a debt, not a grant: Florida says deferred taxes become a lien and interest can accrue up to 7% a year.
+- Deferral is a debt, not a grant: Florida says deferred taxes become a lien.
+County guidance such as Palm Beach deferral explains that interest may not exceed 7% a year.

 Common mistakes to avoid